jimbrig/JimsObsidianVault/03 - AREAS/Guides/PowerShell Development/PowerShell Scripting/PowerShell Scripting Best Practices.md

 ## Style and Format Code

-> [!TIP] Tip: Use the [[PowerShell Module - PSScriptAnalyzer|PSScriptAnalyzer]] module to run linting, style, and coding best practice tests against your [[PowerShell]] scripts and source code.
+> [!TIP] Tip: Use the [[PowerShell Module - PSScriptAnalyzer|PSScriptAnalyzer]] module to run linting, style, and coding best practice tests against your [[03 - AREAS/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] scripts and source code.

-The [[PowerShell]] interpreter does not care about pretty formatting – all code is rigidly processed one after the other.
+The [[03 - AREAS/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] interpreter does not care about pretty formatting – all code is rigidly processed one after the other.
 You could write your whole code in one line, as long as you separate single statements with a “;”.
 But this definitely does not benefit readability and at the latest when you want to work on your code again at a later time, you will regret this decision.

 Some common styling areas of concern are:

-- Ensure the correct file [[encoding]] and line-endings: On [[Reference/Technology/Computer Science/Operating System/Windows]] should use [[UTF-8]] and [[CLRF Line Endings]].
+- Ensure the correct file [[Encoding]] and line-endings: On [[Reference/Technology/Computer Science/Operating System/Windows]] should use [[UTF-8]] and [[CLRF Line Endings]].
 	- [[EditorConfig]] can help here.
 	- Adjustments to your [[Git Config]] and [[Git Attributes]] may be necessary.
 - Use Brackets correctly (i.e. `if-else`, `function`, etc.):